NXP/mcu-smhmi/framework/docs/device_managers/voice_algo_manager.md

----
-sidebar_position: 7
----

-# Voice Algorithm Manager
+# Voice algorithm manager

-Voice algorithm manager manages the voice algorithm HAL devices which can be registered into the system.
+The Voice algorithm manager manages the voice algorithm HAL devices that can be registered into the system.

 ## APIs